 What will your home insurance company want to know?

 Insurance companies will want to know if you have had any water in your basement.
 They may also ask about the condition of your foundation.
-A cracked foundation puts your basement at serious risk of water damage, and of course, damage by mold if the water damage isn’t addressed right away.
+A cracked foundation puts your basement at serious risk of water damage, and of course, damage by mould if the water damage isn’t addressed right away.
 Making sure your perimeter drain is working properly is one of the many things you can do to help waterproof your basement.

 While some home insurance policies cover “flooding,” be sure to read your wording, or talk to your insurance agent, to fully understand what types of water damage are covered and what types are not.
 Some policies will cover “rising ground water,” some won’t.
 Seeping of water into the basement is almost never covered by insurance, so it is even more important for you to take the proper steps to prevent it.
-Removal of mold is also another cost that is not normally covered by home insurance.
+Removal of mould is also another cost that is not normally covered by home insurance.
 The cost to clean up the resulting mess, and make any necessary repairs will be coming out of your own pocket.
 You may want to spend some money now to make sure your perimeter drainage system is in good repair and is working properly.
 Or, you could be facing even larger expenses later to repair any water damage to your home, as well as damage to property in your basement, that is not covered by home insurance.
 After all is said and done, the cost to maintain a working perimeter drain system is likely much less than the damage that can result from a broken system.

 Always get a home insurance policy which provides the broadest form of water damage coverage possible, and be sure you know what is covered and what is excluded before anything happens.
 For more information, or to get a quote on your home insurance, contact Square One at 1.855.331.6933.